Skip to main content

 Event information

-This is a seated event.
+This is a seated event, various seating options will be available including fold out chairs, office chairs, a sofa and a bench.
 All are welcome to join in a relaxed space and are free to come and go as they please.
 The lighting will be fixed with no sudden changes and microphone amplification will be used.
-There are disposable masks available.
+There are disposable masks and hand sanitiser available.
 Please be aware that the event will be audio recorded.

 LADA space

-LADA and The Garrett Centre are wheelchair accessible by lift and provide gender inclusive bathrooms.
+The building is wheelchair accessible by lift and provides a wheelchair accessible ground-floor bathroom.
+All bathrooms are gender inclusive.
+There is no isolated quiet space inside, but there is a small quiet outdoor area.
+Some of the art on display in the space includes naked bodies.
 You can find more information and see photos of the space here.
 Should you have any particular access requirements, please email [email protected] and we will be happy to offer further support.

 Banner image credit: